MoffKalast/vizanti/ReadMe.md

 The web app can be accessed at `http://<host_ip>:5000`.
 Client settings are automatically saved in localStorage.
 The satelite imagery renderer also uses the indexedDB to store tiles for offline use (note that this is IP specific).

 If you're using a mobile device connected to a robot's hotspot that doesn't have internet access, make sure to turn off mobile data.
 This will prevent Android from sending packets to the wrong gateway.

+Note that the client uses the web fetch API to load a fair few things, make sure your browser is at least somewhat up to date or some features may not work.

 ----